Images: Notre Dame Cathedral

 Nearly 100 years later, in 1431, Henry VI of England was crowned as the King of France there.

-By the 17th century, the cathedral was disrepair.
-But Napoleon saved it from demolition and had himself was crowned Emperor there in 1804.
+By the 17th century, the cathedral was in disrepair.
+But Napoleon saved it from demolition and had himself crowned Emperor there in 1804.

-The cathedral is celebrated in Victor Hugo's novel The Hunchback of Notre-Dame in 1831.
+The cathedral is celebrated in Victor Hugo's novel The Hunchback of Notre-Dame published in 1831.

 L. V. Clark/Hulton Archive/Getty Images